Discuss the following questions with your partner(s).

 - Once he was appointed to the Supreme Court, where did Taney’s sympathies lie?
 Did he act for justice or some other purpose?

-- Based on the information available in the narrative, what arguments would you have made for Dred Scott’s freedom if you had been his attorney?
-What arguments would you have made against his freedom if you had been the attorney for the opposing side?
+- Based on the information available in the narrative, what arguments do you think Dred Scott’s lawyers made during the case?
+What arguments do you think the opposing lawyers made?

 - What was Taney’s hope regarding the Supreme Court’s decision in the Dred Scott case?